EmeraldIngot/dontdie-minecraft/README.md

 # Don't Die - A Python Program
 A python program that causes your computer to bluescreen whenever you die in Minecraft

+# What I'm working on now
+I'm working on turning it into a minecraft mod, and then adding mac and linux support

 # Requirements
 ***Be sure to right click and run this program as administrator or else it won't work!***